 Inside the prison, which has been used in several other movies, including Air Force One and Tango and Cash, visitors can see Warden Norton’s office, Andy’s office, the Parole Board room, Brook’s hotel room (the carving of “Brooks Was Here” is still visible) and Andy Dufresne’s escape tunnel.

 Regardless of whether you’re a fan of The Shawshank Redemption, a tour of this huge castle-like building is worth the drive alone.
 It contains the world’s tallest freestanding steel cell block, made up of six tiers, 12 ranges and 600 cells.
-The prison is also popular for ghost hunting, ghost walks, festivals, concerts and, from Sept.
-28 through Nov.
-4 of this year, Escape from Blood Prison – a haunted house attraction that’s open to the public.
+The prison is also popular for ghost hunting, ghost walks, festivals, concerts and, from late September through the first weekend of November, Escape from Blood Prison – a haunted house attraction that’s open to the public.

 After visiting the prison, head into historic downtown Mansfield to see three other film sites, which are: the Brewer Hotel, the pawn shop window (where Morgan Freeman buys his compass) and Brook’s Bench where feeds the birds and looks for Jake.
 Beyond the Trail, Downtown Mansfield has much to see and do.

 After Mansfield, head toward Malabar Farm State Park, where the opening scene of the movie was filmed, and where the Shawshank Oak Tree was formerly located.
 Unfortunately, it was struck by lightning a number of years ago, and has since been removed.

 As with downtown Mansfield, Malabar Farm is worth a visit unto itself, as is nearby Mohican State Park and Mohican State Forest.